SubhasreeSengupta/jekyll-now/_posts/2017-11-23-project-obstacles.md

 Here is the description of the basic setup that we used.

 ## Google Cloud instance:
-Set up a gpu instance and set up tensorflow other dependencies by installing from sources.
-This improves the performance of the GPU.
+- Set up a GPU instance on Google Clous Platform and setting up tensorflow other dependencies by installing from sources.
++ To leverage the power of GPU, we had to install all the dependencies from sources, which needed carefulness and technical know-how.
+- Installed Bazel, CuDNN, etc.
++ There were a lot of issues while installing this.
+The documentation never mentioned which version of CuDNN is compatible with Tensorflow.
+So we failed the first time after getting done halfway.
+- It took a time to figure the compatible versions and after number of attempts to learn from different sources, we managed to install the required depencies without version issues.
++ This process was very time consuming.
+- But this improves the performance of the system as it leverages GPU.
 We were able to achieve a speedup of about 20 times compared to the that on other compute instances.

 ## AWS:
 We used **g2.2xlarge** instance, but that was not helpful while we trained and preprocessed large datasets.
 There was not much difference in performance.